Resource-Efficient Neural Networks for Embedded Systems: Background

-From a Bayesian perspective it is desired to compute expected predictions with respect to the posterior distribution $\E_{p(\matW|\D)} [ y(\matW, \vecx^0) ]$, and not just to reduce the entire distribution to a single point estimate.
-However, due to the highly non-linear nature of DNNs, most exact inference scenarios involving the full posterior $p(\matW|\D)$ are typically intractable and there exist a range of approximation techniques for these tasks, such as variational inference \citep{Hinton1993,Graves2011,Blundell2015} and sampling based approaches \citep{Neal1992}.
+and not just to reduce the entire distribution to a single point estimate.
+However, due to the highly non-linear nature of DNNs, most exact inference scenarios involving the full posterior $p(\matW \smallhspace | \smallhspace \D)$ are typically intractable and there exist a range of approximation techniques for these tasks, such as variational inference \citep{Hinton1993,Graves2011,Blundell2015} and sampling based approaches \citep{Neal1992}.

-Interestingly, training DNNs can often be seen as a very rough Bayesian approximation where we only seek for weights $\matW$ that maximize the posterior $p(\matW|\D)$, which is also known as maximum a-posteriori estimation (MAP).
-In particular, in a typical loss $\loss$ as in \eqref{eq:loss} the data term originates from the logarithm of the likelihood $p(\D|\matW)$ whereas the regularizer originates from the logarithm of the prior $p(\matW)$.
+Interestingly, training DNNs can often be seen as a very rough Bayesian approximation where we only seek for weights $\matW$ that maximize the posterior $p(\matW \smallhspace | \smallhspace \D)$, which is also known as maximum a-posteriori estimation (MAP).
+In particular, in a typical loss $\loss$ as in \eqref{eq:loss} the data term originates from the logarithm of the likelihood $p(\D \smallhspace | \smallhspace \matW)$ whereas the regularizer originates from the logarithm of the prior $p(\matW)$.